 - to demonstrate learning achievement for assessment purposes

-- to support an application for a job or further study program, and so on.
+- to support an application for a job or further study.

 Portfolios used to be most commonly employed in art and design education, but many disciplines now use them to support integrative learning.

-In a conventional 3-hour exam, or an extended writing task, learners often can't demonstrate adequately their achievement of diverse learning outcomes.
+Students can't always demonstrate their achievement of learning outcomes in a conventional three-hour exam or an extended writing task.
 Assessment in higher education often involves students completing proxy tasks, such as describing how they would perform a task, rather than actually performing it.

 By contrast, portfolios allow students to assemble a selection of sustained pieces of academic, professional and personal work.
-There is inherent validity in asking learners to demonstrate that they have achieved the course learning outcomes.
+There is inherent validity in asking learners to demonstrate by the works in their portfolio that they have achieved the course learning outcomes.

 - Assessment by portfolio is authentic, enabling you to assess a student's real-world professional capabilities.